scaife/RHESSys5.20.EastCoastUS/README.md

 This is a branch of RHESSys based on 5.20 with fixes on C:N, daily calculations, daily routing, and nitrogen processes.
 This RHESSys is designed and tested for the US southeast forested catchments.

+* please ignorn the master branch and use models in specific branches.